msp-strath/cs208-logic/pages/contents.md

 6. [Introducing Predicate Logic](pred-logic-intro.html) as an expressive language for making statements in a formalised way.
 By selecting our vocabulary carefully, we can use Predicate Logic as a modelling tool to describe many situations.

 7. [Scoping and Substitution].
 Before we look at proof for Predicate Logic, we need to upgrade our Natural Deduction system to handle assumptions about entities as well as propositions.
-This also brings to the matters of *scope* and *substitution*.
+This brings us to the matters of *scope* and *substitution*.

 8. [Proof rules for Predicate Logic].
 Natural deduction rules for “for all” and “exists” allow us to construct proofs of Predicate Logic formulas.